visit-dav/visit/src/doc/python_scripting/functions.rst

 pluginIDs : tuple
-    A tuple of plugin IDs to be attempted first when opening files.
+    A tuple of plug-in IDs to be attempted first when opening files.

 return type : CLI_return_t
     The SetPreferredFileFormats method does not return a value.